caryoscelus/dracykeiton/README.md

 Right now it's focused on battle-related stuff, since original purpose was to create a battle engine for a specific Ren'Py project.

+See https://github.com/caryoscelus/dracykeiton-ren for Ren'Py-only part of project (coming soon)

 ## testing

     # setup virtual environments for python 3..